Learn what being a member does for you

 Share your sales expertise and insights with our community

 Do you know customers that have been in the same job since time began?
 Or that have the same lunch every day?
 Or lived in the same house for decades?
 In sales psychology terms we call them ‘sameness’ people.
 They simply don’t like change, certainly not in the contexts mentioned.

 Then again you may know customers who revel in change – at work, possibly at home, again it can depend on the context.
 We call these ‘difference’ people.
 There is no right or wrong – but if you can identify these particular characteristics in your customers, increasing sales is easy!

-When you think about buying new clothes for work do you think about getting clothes like the one so and so is wearing....or do you think about getting something that's different from the clothes they have?
+When you think about buying new clothes for work do you think about getting clothes like the one so and so is wearing….or do you think about getting something that’s different from the one that so and so has?